A delicious and comforting low carb potato soup packing awesome nutrition and ready in under 30 mins! Great for cold or rainy days.

 - 2½ cups Broth (low sodium or no sodium)

-- ½ cup Heavy Cream ( or Half & Half)
+- ½ cup Heavy Cream (or Half & Half)

 - Peel and chop the potatoes into 1-inch pieces.
 Rinse and set aside.

-- Heat a large pot on medium-low heat.
-When hot, add the butter and allow it to coat the surface; then add the garlic and leeks.
+- When the pot is hot, add the butter and allow it to coat the surface; then add the garlic and leeks.
 Cover and cook for 3 minutes.Add potatoes, cauliflower, salt, pepper, thyme, parsley flakes, and ½ cup of broth.
 Cover and cook for 15 minutes, or until a fork can easily pierce the potatoes.

 - Makes 8 cups.
 8 servings per recipe.
 Each serving = 1 cup.

-- This recipe can easily be halved.
+- This recipe can easily be cut in half.

 Sue